andrew-mcewen/poller-bear/README.md

 # Poller Bear
-A Node application that regularly fetches and stores data from public API endpoints.
+An application that regularly fetches and stores data from public API endpoints.